seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Benvolio, who began this bloody fray?

 **BENVOLIO**
-Tybalt, here slain, whom Romeo’s hand did slay;
+Tybalt, here slain, whom Romeo's hand did slay;
 Romeo that spoke him fair, bade him bethink
 How nice the quarrel was, and urged withal
 Your high displeasure: all this uttered
-With gentle breath, calm look, knees humbly bow’d,
+With gentle breath, calm look, knees humbly bow'd,
 Could not take truce with the unruly spleen
 Of Tybalt deaf to peace, but that he tilts
-With piercing steel at bold Mercutio’s breast,
+With piercing steel at bold Mercutio's breast,
 Who all as hot, turns deadly point to point,
 And, with a martial scorn, with one hand beats
 Cold death aside, and with the other sends
 It back to Tybalt, whose dexterity,
 Retorts it: Romeo he cries aloud,
-‘Hold, friends! friends, part!’ and, swifter than
+'Hold, friends! friends, part!' and, swifter than
 his tongue,
 His agile arm beats down their fatal points,
-And ’twixt them rushes; underneath whose arm
+And 'twixt them rushes; underneath whose arm
 An envious thrust from Tybalt hit the life
 Of stout Mercutio, and then Tybalt fled;
 But by and by comes back to Romeo,
-Who had but newly entertain’d revenge,
+Who had but newly entertain'd revenge,
-And to ’t they go like lightning, for, ere I
+And to 't they go like lightning, for, ere I
 Could draw to part them, was stout Tybalt slain.
 And, as he fell, did Romeo turn and fly.
 This is the truth, or let Benvolio die.